 - after you have received your permanent residence, or

 - after you receive your PR card, or

-- that is not due to a mistake by CIC officials
+- that is not due to a mistake by IRCC officials

 cannot be corrected.
 If this is your situation, you must instead apply for a new PR card using the application kit for Applying for a Permanent Resident Card IMM 5445.